 There is often a peculiar lag between a declaration of war and its reality.
 Such was the case after the Peloponnesian League chose war against the Delian League.
-Athens, having decided from the outset to adopt a defensive posture, had little motivation to initiate actual hostilities, given that some there still hoped that a mere show of firm resolve would be sufficient to bring the Spartans back to the negotiating table.
+Athens, having decided from the outset to adopt a defensive posture, had little motivation to initiate actual hostilities, especially given that some there still hoped that a mere show of firm resolve would be sufficient to bring the Spartans back to the negotiating table.
 And Sparta, meanwhile, had to rally its allies and build up its forces before it could realistically take the war to Athens.

 During this strange period of war that was not yet truly war, Sparta sent a delegation to Delphi to confirm the god Apollo’s support for its side and to ask whether he had any special instructions.
 This placed the oracle there in a difficult position indeed; Delphi was surrounded by powers allied with Sparta.
 Coincidentally or not, she returned from her consultation with the god with exactly the message which the Spartans most wished to hear.
 “If you put your whole strength into the war,” she said, “victory will be yours.
 Apollo will stand beside you throughout.”